amitxv/PC-Tuning/docs/configure-nvidia.md

 - Set the scaling mode to no scaling and set perform scaling on display.
 Configure your resolution and refresh rate

-- Consider disabling G-Sync, it has the potential to increase input latency due to extra processing however it has supposedly improved over time so feel free to benchmark it yourself, your mileage may vary
+- Consider disabling G-Sync.
+It has the potential to increase input latency due to extra processing.
+However, it has supposedly improved over time, so feel free to benchmark it yourself, your mileage may vary

 ## Lock GPU Clocks/P-State 0